LK00100100/blum-water-pipes/README.md

 The code is written without too many optimizations since this will need to be ported to VBA.

 Input size should be around 100 points.

+I believe I can just go left/right from the drain.
+Try later